AntonioNav/url2function/readme.txt

 Use a Template Page for this new page only with this function: process_query_request();
 In Settings-->Permalinks, use 'Post Name'.

-You can call the example function with this url: http://yourWP.site/dofunc/function/4000/ and you get a json object with {"error":0,"result":"01:06:40"}
+You can call the example function with this url: http://yourWP.site/dofunc/test/4000/ and you get a json object with {"error":0,"result":"01:06:40"}

 == Changelog ==

+= 0.0.3 =
+* Added more information in Admin page.
+* Changed test function URL.

 = 0.0.2 =
 * Added Settings page in Options menu